sgdenies/say-what/README.md

 Hi there!

 Steve's here, and I'm figuring out that this is probably no big deal...
-Everyone else went for a walk .  hmmm
+Everyone else went for a walk.  hmmm

+I want to try @mention in this pull